 |Click this button to terminate the current process externally by means of the standard |

 Clicking the button once invokes soft kill allowing the application to catch the

 SIGINT event and perform graceful termination (on Windows, the Ctrl+C event is emulated).
-After the button is clicked once, it is replaced with indicating that subsequent click will lead to force termination of the application, e.g. on Unix
+After the button is clicked once, it is replaced with indicating that subsequent click will lead to force termination of the application, for example on Unix

 SIGKILL is sent.